Bookmark and Share

 who was assassinated at the age of 44 while running for President of Mexico in 1994.

-on November 2, 2001.
-He was declared "National Painter of Mexico"
+(1936-1984) at City Hall on November 2, 2001.
+He was designated a

-by President Luis Echeverria in the 1960s.
+"National Painter of Mexico" by President Luis Echeverria Alvarez in the 1970s.

 went neither to a heaven or hell, but wandered for years before entering Mictlan, the "Land of the Dead".

-relatives of the deceased burn incense over the altars, while in other communities people light
+the relatives of the deceased burn incense over the altars, while in other communities people light

 bonfires in their house doorways to guide the dead home.